Article Translations: (Spanish)

 If you can't get an in-person visit, you might be able to do a "video visit" instead.
-Telemedicine — when patients and health care providers use technology for the remote diagnosis and treatment of some health conditions — is becoming more and more popular.
+Telehealth — when patients and health care providers use technology for the remote diagnosis and treatment of some health conditions — is becoming more and more popular.
 Ask your health care provider if his or her practice participates in telemedicine, and check with your insurance provider to see if this option is covered.

 How Is Pinkeye Treated?

 Pinkeye caused by a virus usually goes away without any treatment.
 Pinkeye caused by bacteria is treated with antibiotic eye drops or ointment.

 It can be hard to get kids to tolerate eye drops several times a day.
 If you're having trouble, put the drops on the inner corner of your child's closed eye — when your child opens the eye, the medicine will flow into it.
 If you still have trouble with drops, ask the doctor about antibiotic ointment, which can be placed in a thin layer where the eyelids meet, and will melt and enter the eye.

 If your child has allergic conjunctivitis, your doctor may prescribe anti-allergy medicine, either as pills, liquid, or eye drops.